- Subject Curriculum

 The set texts for A Level are: 'Woyzeck' by George Buchner, 'Equus' by Peter Shaffer and '100' by Christopher Heimann.

-All Home Learning can be tracked on 'Show my Homework' and resources can also be located on Google Classroom.
+All Home Learning can be tracked using the relevant Google Classroom and resources can also be located on Google Classroom.

 Family and friends are invited to attend examination performances at Key Stage 4 & 5.
 There is also a performance from the Key Stage 3 Drama Club which can be supported by friends and family.